hugoam/two/README.md

 }
 ```

-that code is gonna reside in a module, which you need to precompile to a reflection file, using mud reflection generator.
+That code is gonna reside in a module, which you need to precompile to a reflection file, using mud reflection generator.
-from this point, you are allowed to manipulate the reflected classes, objects and functions in a completely generic and type-erased way:
+From this point, you are allowed to manipulate the reflected classes, objects and functions in a completely generic and type-erased way:

 ```c++
 // call a generic function